ElementsProject/lightning/doc/lightning-cli.1.md

 ----

 This manpage documents how it should work, not how it does work.
-The pretty printing of results isn’t pretty.
+The pretty printing of results isn't pretty.

 AUTHOR
 ------